palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

   },
 ```

 Now, to develop, you run `yarn start`.
 When you're ready to deploy your site you run `yarn build`.
-To start a simplistic local dev server you can run `yarn serve` to serve the built `dist` directory.
+To test your site after building for production, you can run `yarn serve` to serve the built `dist` directory.

 ## Final words